“America…You are our friends!”

 Tonight, your farewell dinner will be in a special setting.
 Dinner and overnight in Tehran.
 (B, L, D)

-Transfer to the airport for your early morning departure flight, departing Tehran at 2:00AM, with a change of plane in Istanbul and arrival to JFK at 10:45AM, the same day.
+Transfer to the airport for your early morning departure flight, departing Tehran early in the morning, with a change of plane in on the continent and arrival to the US, the same day.

 - NOTE: Hotel star ratings are based on ratings decided by the Ministry of Tourism in Iran.
 In our objective opinion, deduct at least one star in comparing international standards.
-The narrative descriptions for the hotels are based on TunisUSA’s personal stays and feedback from clients.
+The narrative descriptions for the hotels are based on Iconic Journeys Worldwide’s personal stays and feedback from clients.
 COST of $5,895 per person includes, based on double occupancy.

 - All touring, entrance fees, baggage handling, group airport transfers, domestic flight, meals as indicated by B, L and D, with bottled water and/or soft drinks at all inclusive lunches and dinners.